DataBeaver/trimps-tools/README.txt

   may be prudent to first find a decent damage-optimized build and use that as a base for runestone optization.

+--towers
+  Try to use as many towers as possible.
+This may produce layouts that have inferior damage or income.

 -n, --numeric-format
   Output layouts in numeric format compatible with swaq's TD calculator (http://swaqvalley.com/td_calc/)